RyanJarv/cdn-proxy/README.md

-  create  Create a new CloudFront distribution and Lambda@Edge function... delete  Disable and delete the specified distribution. list    List CloudFront distributions IDs and targets created with...
+  create  Create a new CloudFront distribution and Lambda@Edge function... delete  Disable and delete the specified distribution. list    List CloudFront distributions IDs and targets created with... scan    HTTP scan of IP's both directly and via proxy...
 ```

 ### CloudFlare